 The three main factors that make up terroir include: soil type, aspect, and climate.
 There is a great diversity of terroirs, and it is common to hear a winemaker talk passionately about different terroirs even within the same vineyard.

 The central Italian region of Tuscany (Toscana), around Florence and Siena, is widely regarded as the heartland of Italian wine (together with Piedmont).

 The hillside soils, climate and romantic, artisan attitude of its people and winemakers are what make Tuscan wines special.
 Sangiovese is the dominant red wine producing variety, and is particularly important for the flagship Tuscan reds: Chianti and Brunello di Montalcino.

 Tuscany has also given us the Super Tuscan wine style that combines native and international grape varieties; and several distinguished whites, the most notable being Vernaccia di San Gimignano.

 The Veneto is Italy’s largest producer of DOC wines, with 21 designated DOCs.
-It also includes two DOCGS including Recioto di Soave.
+It also includes Recioto di Soave.

 IgT Veneto accounts for some interesting and exciting wines that are a match or more for many DOC wines in quality terms.

-Back to top Verdicchio The hardy and vigorous Verdicchio vine thrives in the dry climes of Italy’s Le Marche's spectacular mountainsides and the DOCS of Verdicchio di Matelica and Verdicchio dei Castelli.
-The best Verdicchio are aromatically expressive with distinctive honeyed texture and mineral backbone that compete with the finest whites in all of Italy.
+The hardy and vigorous Verdicchio vine thrives in the dry climes of Italy’s Le Marche's spectacular mountainsides and the DOCS of Verdicchio di Matelica and Verdicchio dei Castelli.
+The best Verdicchio is aromatically expressive with distinctive honeyed texture and mineral backbone that compete with the finest whites in all of Italy.